kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 <<[UNRESOLVED]>>
 ```
 When a `ServiceExport` is created, this will cause a domain name for the
-multi-cluster service to become accessible from within the clusterset.
+multi-cluster service to become accessible from within clusters attached to
+the multicluster namespace.
 The
-domain name will be `<service>.<ns>.svc.clusterset.local`.
+domain name will be `<service>.<ns>.svc.multicluster.local`.

-**ClusterSetIP services:** Requests to this domain name from within an importing
+**MultiClusterIP services:** Requests to this domain name from within an importing
-cluster will resolve to the clusterset IP, which points to endpoints for pods
+cluster will resolve to the multicluster IP, which points to endpoints for pods
-within the underlying `Service`(s) across the clusterset.
+within the underlying `Service`(s) across the multicluster namespace.

-**Headless services:** Within an importing cluster, the clusterset domain name
+**Headless services:** Within an importing cluster, the multicluster domain name
 will have multiple `A`/`AAAA` records, each containing the address of a ready
-endpoint of the headless service. `<service>.<ns>.svc.clusterset.local` will
+endpoint of the headless service. `<service>.<ns>.svc.multicluster.local` will
 resolve to the set of all ready pod IPs for the service.

-Pods backing a clusterset service may be addressed individually using the
+Pods backing a multicluster service may be addressed individually using the
-`<hostname>.<clustername>.<svc>.<ns>.svc.clusterset.local` format.
+`<hostname>.<clustername>.<svc>.<ns>.svc.multicluster.local` format.
 Necessary
 records will be created based on each ready endpoint's hostname and the
 `multicluster.kubernetes.io/source-cluster` label on the `EndpointSlice`.
 This
 allows naming collisions to be avoided for headless services backed by identical